davelongdev/davelongdev/README.md

 ### Programming

 - **Front-End:**  I'm continuing to develop my front-end skills and knowledge through the materials on [gomakethings.com](https://members.gomakethings.com/).
 These materials focus on creating fast and lean websites by using HTML, CSS, and Vanilla JS where possible, and relying on frameworks and libraries only as needed.
 - **Back-end:**  I'm learning back-end development with a focus on Python and Go by working through the courses on [boot.dev](https://boot.dev).
+Boot.dev also has many courses on related topics like data structures and algorithms, cryptography, CI/CD, and kubernetes, which I'm planning to work asap.
 - **Low-Level:**  I'm also studyig low-level prgramming with a focus on C and assembly through the materials on [lowlevel.academy](https://lowlevel.academy).

 ### IT, Security.
 Cloud, AI